 In Jest, Inc. was officially incorporated in 2000.
 Later he began using Nels Ross for his stage name, instead of his full name Nels Ross Cremean.
 “It’s easier to pronounce and remember,” he explains, “Plus it helps me avoid annoying creditors and relatives.”

 Despite his confessed lack of business acumen, he maintains a busy schedule and considers himself blessed: “Somehow I manage to pay my bills and to feed my kids at least once a week.”
 He credits faith and hard work, along with supportive family and friends, and strives to pay it forward.

-Having made a vow to practice joy on the path of service, Nels envisions a world where people everywhere enjoy life and do good.
+Nels aspires to practice joy on the path of service, and envisions a world where people everywhere enjoy life and do good.
 “Too many suffer from terminal seriousness,” he quips.
 Armed with his contagious sense of humor and playfulness, he continues to defy gravity by helping others “live, laugh, love, and learn… wholeheartedly.”

 . . .